ratatui/ratatui-website/src/content/docs/tutorials/crates-tui/app-mode.md

 }
 ```

+### Prompt

-We will also make a prompt that changes border color based on the mode:
+For the prompt, make a `Block` that changes border color based on the mode:

 ```rust title="src/app.rs"
 impl App {